ayasyrev/dir_tree/README.md

 Now it don't accept arguments, it'll be fixed soon,

 Now it has only base functionality.
-It uses only standart library.
+It uses only standard library.
-In plans: ipywidgets and fix script functionalitys.
+In plans: ipywidgets and fix script functionalities.